frictionlessdata/tableschema-java/README.md

 // ConstraintsException will not be thrown despite casting a value that does not meet the constraints.
 ```

-You can call the `checkConstraintViolations` to find out which constraints are being validated.
+You can call the `checkConstraintViolations` method to find out which constraints are being validated.
 The method returns a map of violated constraints:

 ```java